elisadeh/intelli-translator/trunk/doc/README.txt

 ----------------------------------

 Thank you for trying out Translator.
-This plugin is very similar to another plugin ("Google Translator"), but I needed a slightly different UI for what I needed (to create quick and dirty resource files for other languages).
+This plugin is very similar to another plugin ("Google Translator"), but I needed a slightly different UI (to create quick and dirty resource files for other languages).
 Hopefully you'll find it useful as well.